rzelazko/lime-tracker/README.md

 ## TODO

 - Add period tracking
-  - Change all model isXXX methods into type guards: add common interface like `VersionEvent` used in `AppUpdateService`, then make sure `type` field doesn't go to db
   - Add list & form pages
   - Make medicaments visible in the report for both `startDate` and `endDate`
   - Add period to the report